icon

 Golden Pearls

-Opulent, luxurious and best of all, naturally colored, Golden South Sea pearls are some of the largest and most valuable cultured pearls in the world.
+Opulent, luxurious and best of all, naturally colored, Golden South Sea pearls are some of the largest and most expensive pearl colors in the world.
 Ranging in color from pale Champagne to intense 24K golden hues, these cultured pearls hail from the tropical lagoons and atolls of the Philippine Islands and Australia.

 Fast Facts for Golden Pearls